What the odor is not: Estimation by elimination: Analytic estimate of the probability of correct decoding

 To simulate the neural network, we generated random sparse odor vectors and sensitivity matrices.
 The elements of the odor vector were chosen to be non-zero with probability $P(c_i>0) = K/N_{\rm L}$, and the elements of the sensitivity matrix were chosen to be non-zero with probability $P(S_{ij})>0 = s$.
 The value of the non-zero elements were chosen from a uniform distribution on the interval $[0, 1)$.
 The receptor response was calculated using a linear response model (d = 0 in Eq.~\ref{eq:compBind}).
 To get the feed forward connections $\hat{S}_{ji}$, we first made a matrix $\bar{\mathcal{S}}$ defined as: $\bar{\mathcal{S}}_{ji} = 1/(S_{ji})$ if $S_{ji}$ is non-zero, and $\bar{\mathcal{S}}_{ji} = 0$ otherwise.
 The matrix $\hat{S}$ was then chosen as: $\hat{S}_{ji} = \bar{\mathcal{S}}_{ji}/ \left(\sum \limits_{i}\bar{\mathcal{S}}_{ji}S_{ij}\right)$.
 The elements of the recurrent connectivity matrix were obtained as $p_{jk} = - \sum \limits_{i} \hat{S}_{ji} S_{ik}$.

-If more than 5\% of the receptors connected to a readout unit $c_{j}$ were inactive, the decoded concentration $\hat{c}_j$ was set to zero.
-The feedforward input to the remaining readout units were calculated as $c^{\rm init}_j = \hat{S}_{ji}R_i$.
-The remaining concentrations were computed as $(1-\tilde{p})^{-1} \mathbf{c}^{\rm init}$, where $\mathbf{c}^{\rm init}$ is the vector representing the total feedforward input to neurons that have more than 95\% of their receptors active, and $\tilde{p}$ represents the sub-matrix of connection weights between these neurons.
+If more than 5\% of the receptors connected to a readout unit $r_{j}$ were inactive, the decoded concentration $r_j$ was set to zero.
+The feed-forward input to the remaining readout units were calculated as $r^{\rm init}_j = \hat{S}_{ji}\hat{R_i}$.
+The remaining concentrations were computed as $(1-\tilde{p})^{-1} \mathbf{r}^{\rm init}$, where $\mathbf{r}^{\rm init}$ is the vector representing the total feed-forward input to neurons that have more than 95\% of their receptors active, and $\tilde{p}$ represents the sub-matrix of connection weights between these neurons.